prasanthbojanala/Fullstack-OnlineStore/README.md

 ## Description

-An ecommerce store built with MERN stack, and utilizes third party API's.
+Full Stack Online store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations:

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component